 February 2, 2021 – The pace of hiring is palpably accelerating.
 The problem?
 Longer-term vision and goals are giving way to short-term mayhem, according to a new report by The Bowdoin Group and authored by CEO Dave Melville.
 “Urgency of action is more important than the right action,” he says.
 “Because our firm works across so many fast-paced industries and organizations, we are in a unique position to share four fundamental and long-lasting shifts that should be front and center for you when hiring your next round of leaders—regardless of how quickly you must move,” Mr. Melville said.
 “Honestly, if you aren’t having these types of conversations with your executive search firm, you should be concerned.”

-Mr. Dave Melville shared four fundamental and long-lasting shifts that should be front and center for you when hiring your next round of leaders:
+Mr. Melville shared four fundamental and long-lasting shifts that should be front and center for you when hiring your next round of leaders:

 Shift No. 1: Check boxes are out.
 Inventing new boxes is in.